 With the release of iOS 8, the brand Apple has permitted the third-party apps to take the place of its own keyboard.
 Plus, there will also be a Google logo on the developed keyboard, tapping on the logo will allow you to perform a quick Google search.
 Moreover, the keyboard will comprise some buttons for images and GIF searches – reflecting the lack of feature in Android phones.
 Apparently, with the development keyboard, Google reflects its main objective that gives the clear indication towards increasing the search volumes coming from iOS users.
 The developed keyboard has seemingly been on the testing stage for months, and Google has not confirmed that when they are going to launch this keyboard.

-There is no doubt that Google is the master of searches with 63% of share on desktop searches all over the world.
-But when it comes to mobile arena, the company faces some challenges.
+There is no doubt that Google is the master of searches with 63% of the share on desktop searches all over the world.
+But when it comes to the mobile arena, the company faces some challenges.
 While using mobile, many people directly access apps rather than searching over Google and some take help from virtual assistants like Siri for quick results.
-Additionally, the iPhone users can change their default browsers in Safari.
+Additionally, iPhone users can change their default browsers in Safari.
 Thus, all these things may lead to raising encounters for Google mobile searches.

-It will be very interesting to see Google and Microsoft working dedicatedly into developing keyboard for iPhones since third-party apps on iOS have not proven to be popular among iOS users due to some issues like slow in speed, crashing, and other bugs.
+It will be very interesting to see Google and Microsoft working dedicatedly into developing keyboards for iPhones since third-party apps on iOS have not proven to be popular among iOS users due to some issues like slow speed, crashing, and other bugs.
 We, at Vervelogic, are quite excited to see how their keyboard apps will perform.